MPA Comprehensive Examinations

-The core course exam will be evaluated anonymously by the entire MPA faculty.
-Each questions will be graded as "fail", "pass", or "pass with distinction".
-If a student fails one question, an immediate retake of the questions area failed is allowed.
-This retake can involve either another take hom exercise or an oral examination.
-If the student fails more than one questions, the student fails the entire exam, must retake the exam, and the Graduate School's rules for retakes come into play.
+A blind evaluation of the comprehensive exam will be conducted by the entire MPA faculty.
+Each question will be graded as “fail”, “pass” or “pass with distinction”.
+If a student fails one question, an immediate retake of the question area failed is allowed.
+This retake can involve either another take home exercise or an oral examination.
+If the student fails more than one question, the student fails the entire exam, must retake the exam, and the Graduate School’s rules for retakes come into play.
 Specifically, the Graduate School allows only one retake.
-The student must wait at least two months, but no more than fifteen months, to take the retake.
+The student must wait at least two months but no more than fifteen months to take the retake.
 According to the rules established by the Graduate School, a third examination is not permitted.

 NOTIFYING THE STUDENT